pachyderm/docs/content/2.1.x/deploy-manage/deploy/google-cloud-platform.md

 If you plan to deploy Pachyderm with its default bundled PostgreSQL instance, read the warning below, and jump to the [deployment section](#6-deploy-pachyderm):

-!!!
-Info
+{{% notice info %}}
 When deploying Pachyderm on GCP, your persistent volumes are automatically created and assigned the **default disk size of 50 GBs**.
 Note that StatefulSets is a default as well .

-!!!
-Warning
+{{% /notice %}}

+{{% notice warning %}}
 Each persistent disk generally requires a small persistent volume size but **high IOPS (1500)**.
 If you choose to overwrite the default disk size, depending on your disk choice, you may need to oversize the volume significantly to ensure enough IOPS.
 For reference, 1GB should work fine for 1000 commits on 1000 files.
 10GB is often a sufficient starting size, though we recommend provisioning at least 1500 write IOPS, which requires at least 50GB of space on SSD-based PDs and 1TB of space on Standard PDs.
+{{% /notice %}}

 If you plan to deploy a managed PostgreSQL instance (CloudSQL), read the following section.
 Note that this is the **recommended setup in production**.
 ## 5. Create a GCP Managed PostgreSQL Database